matrix-construct/construct/README.md

 # feature specific requirements

- * For SSL Clients, SSL Challenge controlled OPER feature, and encrypted server links, a working OpenSSL library or GnuTLS library.
-CHALLENGE is not supported on GnuTLS yet.
+ * For SSL/TLS client and server connections, one of:

+   * OpenSSL 1.0 or newer
+   * LibreSSL
+   * mbedTLS
+   * GnuTLS

+ * For certificate-based oper CHALLENGE, OpenSSL 1.0 or newer.
+   (Using CHALLENGE is not recommended for new deployments, so if you want to use a different TLS library,
+    feel free.)

  * For ECDHE, OpenSSL 1.0.0 or newer is required.
 RHEL/Fedora and derivatives like CentOS will need to compile OpenSSL from source, as ECC/ECDHE-functionality is removed from